dkaslovsky/tabgrab/README.md

 # tabgrab
-A small commandline tool to extract or restore the URL of every open tab in the current browser window on macOS.
+A small command-line tool to extract or restore the URL of every open tab in the current browser window on macOS.

 ### Overview and Usage
-`tabgrab` is a macOS-specific commandline tool to:
+`tabgrab` is a macOS-specific command-line tool to:
 * output the URL of all open tabs of the current browser window (`tabgrab grab`)
 * reopen tabs in a new browser window from a list of URLs (`tabgrab tab`)